staff0rd/documentation/dotnet-api/connecting-to-a-server.md

 outputFileName: index.html
 ---

-# Connecting to a Server
+# Connecting to a server

 ## EventStoreConnection